celo-org/docs/blog/01-30-23-Build-Your-Own-Full-Stack-NFT-Marketplace-on-Celo/Build-Your-Own-Full-Stack-NFT-Marketplace-on-Celo.md

 slug: "/tutorials/Build-Your-Own-Full-Stack-NFT-Marketplace-on-Celo"
 ---

-# Build Your Own Full-Stack NFT Marketplace on Celo

 ![header](../../src/data-tutorials/showcase/intermediate/build-your-own-full-stack-nft-marketplace-on-celo.png)

 ### Introduction

 NFTs or Non-Fungible Tokens have a lot of unique benefits to the blockchain ecosystem.
 One of those benefits is the ability to create and trade digital items or a representation of a physical item.
 In this tutorial, you’ll learn how to create a simple decentralized application for Buying and selling vintage items as  NFTs on the Celo Blockchain.
 Hopefully one day you will use this knowledge to create the next open sea 🙂.

 Here’s a demo [link](https://aquamarine-unicorn-2f3217.netlify.app/) of what you’ll be creating.

 ### Prerequisites